 Warning: Cannot modify header information – headers already sent by…

-• Remove extra spaces or BOM at the start of files.
+- Remove any extra spaces or a BOM at the very start of your files.

 Undefined variable/array key notices